Coexistence of competing first passage percolation on hyperbolic graphs: Preliminaries

 Moreover, we recall that the \emph{Cheeger constant} of $G$ is defined as

 where $|S|$ denotes the cardinality of $S$, and the infimum is taken over all \emph{finite} sets $S \subset V(G)$.
 A graph is non-amenable if and only if it has positive Cheeger constant.

-Roughly speaking, $G $ is non-amenable if and only if each finite subset has a large boundary, otherwise $G$ is called \emph{amenable}.
+Roughly speaking, $G $ is non-amenable if each finite subset has a large boundary, otherwise $G$ is called \emph{amenable}.
 Non-amenability is often responsible for the appearance of intriguing phenomena in random processes.
-Notable examples are \emph{percolation}, in which non-amenability allows the appearance of infinitely many infinite components (see, for example, \cite[Chapter 7]{LyonsPeres-book}), and \emph{branching random walks}, in which non-amenability brought about a fascinating regime where the process survives indefinitely but is nonetheless transient (cf.\ for example \cite{BenjaminiPeres_BRW}).
+Notable examples are \emph{percolation}, in which non-amenability allows the appearance of infinitely many infinite components~\cite[Chapter 7]{LyonsPeres-book}, and \emph{branching random walks}, in which non-amenability brought about a fascinating regime where the process survives indefinitely but is nonetheless transient~\cite{BenjaminiPeres_BRW}.